filjoseph1989/render/README.md

 # RENDER #

 An simple and clean alternative class to render your view in CodeIgniter.
+Please do not use this until its first release

 ### What is this repository for? ###
 ____________________________________